omniphx/forrest/README.md

 [![Build Status](https://travis-ci.org/omniphx/forrest.svg?branch=master)](https://travis-ci.org/omniphx/forrest)

 Forrest is a Force.com REST API client for Laravel 4.
 Provides access to restricted Salesforce information via the Web Server OAuth Authentication Flow.
-This code is decoupled so that it can be extended into any framework or vanilla PHP application.
+While this package is built for Laravel, it has been decoupled so that it can be extended into any framework or vanilla PHP application.

 ## Installation
 Forrest can be installed through composer.
 Open your `composer.json` file and add the following to the `require` key:

     "omniphx/forrest": "dev-master"

 After adding the key, run composer update from the command line to install the package: